Social media users have lost it over this incredibly awkward dance video

-If you were hoping for a relaxing end to your busy work day … do not continue reading this.
+If you were hoping for a relaxing end to your day … do not continue reading this.
 All that lies ahead is discomfort and a whole lot of inward cringing.

 According to its website, the Festival "showcases traditional and contemporary Asian arts and cultural events".